Consultation during January 2018

 Do please contact the Chair of Trustees at the Gallery where your interest and ideas for partnership will be warmly welcomed.
 Sponsorship might take the shape of once-off contribution for the hanging and preview refreshments of a particular exhibition, with associated publicity, or a longer-term partnership with mutual benefits.

 All financial donations to the Rye Art Gallery Trust are most welcome and will enable us to better fulfill the aims of the Trust.
-(You can find out more about the Gallery on the 'About Us' page.)

 Our complex historic building in particular needs a great deal of regular upkeep, repair and maintenance.
 Some of the items in our Collection require expert conservation - this might be restoration, repair, mounting, framing or glazing, all to Museum standard.